pyronear/pyro-api/CONTRIBUTING.md

 ## Issues

-Use Github [issues](https://github.com/pyronear/pyronear-api/issues) for feature requests, or bug reporting.
+Use Github [issues](https://github.com/pyronear/pyro-api/issues) for feature requests, or bug reporting.
 When doing so, use issue templates whenever possible and provide enough information for other contributors to jump in.

-## Developing pyronear-api
+## Developing pyro-api

 ### Commits